 Change is always with us.
 This is certainly true of higher education.
 All of higher education is clearly in a time of transition and it is obvious that this will continue for some time.
 The Susquehanna community is being intentional in its efforts to think and talk about how we might best adapt to the changing landscape.
-As part of that work, a number of speakers have visited campus to present and discuss with us the most pressing issues facing all colleges and universities, but especially residential, national liberal arts institutions like Susquehanna.
+As part of that work, a number of speakers will visit or have visited campus to present and discuss with us the most pressing issues facing all colleges and universities, but especially residential, national liberal arts institutions like Susquehanna.

 Janet Smith Dickerson served as Princeton University's top campus life administrator from 2000 to 2010.
 While at Princeton, she advocated for undergraduate and graduate students through her work on cultural issues including health and well-being, diversity and inclusion, equity of experience and residential life.
 Prior to moving to Princeton, Dickerson served as vice president for student affairs at Duke University from 1991 to 2000, and was dean of the college at Swarthmore from 1981 to 1991.
 She was associate dean at Swarthmore from 1976 to 1981.

 The product of segregated schools in South Carolina, Dickerson holds degrees from the Western College for Women, now Miami University, in Oxford, Ohio, and Xavier University in Cincinnati.
 She pursued advanced graduate study at the University of Pennsylvania and Harvard University, and has received honorary degrees from Xavier and Swarthmore College.

 BACK TO TOP